agl-c/fuzzvpn/README.md

 ./active-learning.sh
 ```

-The script takes around 10 min to finishe, then you will find in the /udp-active-learning-logs directory all the logs, and the detailed client or server behavior is analyzed from the client/server logs to construct the MSC (shown in the paper in Figure 2, page 6).
+The script takes around 10 min to finishe, then you will find in the /udp-active-learning-logs directory all the logs, and the detailed client or server behavior is manually analyzed from the client/server logs to construct the MSC (shown in the paper in Figure 2, page 6).

 E.g. restrict-1-client-raw.log shows the behaviors of the client side when only one control_v1 packet is allowed to be exchanged.
+Looking into this log file, we will find the sentences showing the behavior "TCPv4_CLIENT WRITE [14] to [AF_INET]172.17.0.5:50000: P_CONTROL_HARD_RESET_CLIENT_V2 kid=0 sid=f3447239 db694d12 [ ] pid=0 DATA", i.e., the client sends the above content in the first openvpn packet to the server.
+Analysing the client and server logs when different numbers of packets are allowed to be transmitted allow the user to know the inner behavior of both protocol sides.

 For TCP mode, similarly,